 During the course of this project an early warning system was developed to detect changes in forest cover.
 The system can integrate Landsat, Sentinel-1 and Sentinel-2 data in an established processing chain.
 The processing chain was built to be hosted on a cloud environment.
-The main components of the service provision are a) Integral design of the early warning system with a focus on institutional workflows and required technical interfaces, b) Development and implementation of the satellite data processing chains for the early warning system during a two month field pilot, which was conducted in two provinces of Ecuador.
+The main components of the service provision are a) Integral design of the early warning system with a focus on institutional workflows and required technical interfaces, b) Development and implementation of the satellite data processing chains for the early warning system d) Development of the mobile application to collect field data d) Implementation of a pilot early warning system during a two month field pilot, which was conducted in two provinces of Ecuador.
 The system was evaluated against the user requirements and recommendations for a national early warning system compiled.